richardawr/probabilistic-inference/README.md

 Fibonacci Extensions: Incorporates Fibonacci retracement and extension levels derived from major swings, adding a proportional weighting scheme.

 Bayesian Engine (Probabilistic Inference):
-Basis: Calculates the posterior probability of a Reversion vs. Breakout using Bayes' Theorem.
+Basis: Calculates the posterior probability of a Reversion vs. Breakout using Bayes Theorem.

 Mathematics:
 Features: Translates the geometric setup into numerical features: normalized distance to the nearest level (d), clustering strength (c), RSI, and momentum (mom).